serdarM/RepData_PeerAssessment1/PA1_template.md

 ```

 ***
 Great!
-Next step is replicating the analysis in the second section of the assignment with the imputed data:
+The next step is replicating the analysis in the second section of the assignment with the imputed data:

 ```r
 impDailySteps <- with(impDF, tapply(steps, date, sum))